jorendorff/tabletop-games/space-lawyer.md

 As a Mantis Woman, it is my legal right to kill and/or devour a man after sex.

 I was a Galactic Agent (though of course the Agency disavows me now).
-The "victim" was a terrorist assassin.
+The ‘victim’ was a terrorist assassin.

 ### Jury Pool deck